-Most of the donor testing serology is undertaken on-site, within a CPA accredited laboratory, on suitably labelled blood samples.
-Serology is carried out using automated tests.
-HTLV-1 testing is undertaken by another establishment under a TPA.
-Donation blood samples are taken during pre-operative assessment once consent has been sought by a trained pre-assessment nurse.
-This is routinely 2-3 weeks before the hip replacement surgery.
+The microbiology and most of the serology testing is undertaken in the CPA-accredited pathology laboratory at the establishment.
+Another establishment, under a TPA, undertakes HTLV-1 testing.
 Serology tests are repeated after 180 days.
-Patients are reminded to attend for the repeat serology by up to three request letters; if the donor fails to return for the repeat serology tests then the femoral head is discarded.
+Patients are reminded to attend for the repeat serology testing by up to three request letters; if the donor fails to return for the repeat serology tests then the femoral head is discarded.